vboyev-MSFT/defender-docs/defender-endpoint/attack-surface-reduction-rules-deployment-test.md

 - use Event Viewer for attack surface reduction rules events

 > [!NOTE]
-> Before you begin testing attack surface reduction rules, it is recommended that you first disable all rules that you have previously set to either **audit** or **enable** (if applicable).
-See [Attack surface reduction rules reports](attack-surface-reduction-rules-report.md) for information about using the attack surface reduction rules report to disable attack surface reduction rules.
+> Before you begin testing attack surface reduction rules, it's recommended that you first disable all rules that you have previously set to either **audit** or **enable** (if applicable).
+See [Attack surface reduction rules reports](attack-surface-reduction-rules-report.md) for information about using the attack surface reduction rules report disabling attack surface reduction rules.

 Begin your attack surface reduction rules deployment with ring 1.